TEMPERATURE INTEGRATION BY KOHLRABI GROWTH

 It was concluded that there exists a large temperature integration potential if periods of extreme temperature regimes compared to the light regime do not exceed approximately 7 days.

 In a glasshouse experiment conventionally fixed temperature set points were tested against a control program that led to much more changing temperatures.
-Growth rates of the different regimes were compared by means of a plant growth model.
+Growth rates of the different regimes were compared by mean of a plant growth model.
 No disadvantage caused by heavy changing temperatures could be detected.
 Although not significant tuber growth rates were even slightly enhanced.
 Further investigations are needed to develop control algorithms using better the temperature integration potential of Kohlrabi and presumably other plants.